3 Steps to Overcome Fear of Failure in Sports

 Step #3: Implement Tools to Overcome Fear

-The third and final step in the process of overcoming your fear of failure involves implementing sport psychology tools that will allow you to achieve two things: trust in your skills and focus on yourself only.
+The third and final step in the process of overcoming your fear of failure involves implementing sport psychology techniques that will allow you to achieve two things: trust in your skills and focus on yourself while playing.

 So, how do you develop trust in your skills?